 We are living longer.
 Lots of us.
 According to the U.S. Centers for Disease Control, in 1950 the average 65-year-old (all genders and races) could expect to live to the age of 78.9.
-In 2014, life expectancy for a 65 year old person had increased by 5.4 years to an average age of 84.3.
+In 2019, life expectancy for the average 65-year-old had increased by 5.7 years to 84.6.

 Most strikingly, in 1940 less than one percent of the population (222,488 people) was 65 or older.
 By 2011, that number had jumped to 18 percent, or 56 million people!

-What we are seeing, in fact, is the emergence of an entirely new life stage – one we referr to as the “Encore Stage.”
-Traditional ideas about a passive, relaxed retirement are being thrown aside.
-Many in this baby boomer generation are opting for much more active and meaningful engagement in their later years, and for many, the economic realities dictate the need for extending their incomes by continuing to work.
+What we are seeing, in fact, is the emergence of an entirely new life stage – one we refer to as the “Encore Stage.”
+Many in this new life stage are discarding traditional ideas about idle retirement and are opting instead for much more active engagement in their later years.
+And for many, economic realities dictate the need to continue to work.

-The following short video describes this developing demographic shift and how it is compelling us to question some of our core assumptions about aging, work, and the way we define the chapters of our lives:
+This short video describes this demographic shift and how it is compelling us to question core assumptions about aging, work, and the way we define the chapters of our lives.

 The Big Idea in 4 Minutes – Coming of Age In Aging America

-This should be good news – more years to enjoy at the end of our lives and more time to contribute to society and the economy!
-What’s not to like about it?
+This should be good news – more years to enjoy at the end of our lives and more time to contribute to society!
+What’s not to like?